kittykatattack/learningPixi/README.md

 cat.scale.x = 2;
 cat.scale.y = 2;
 ```
-Pixi has a alternative, concise way for you set sprite's scale in one
+Pixi has an alternative, concise way for you set sprite's scale in one
 line of code using the `scale.set` method.
 ```
 cat.scale.set(0.5, 0.5);